-Social media was supposed to connect us.
+Social media promised connection.
 Remember that?
 A grand digital agora where ideas flowed freely, friendships flourished, and humanity reached new heights of understanding.
 Instead, we got doomscrolling, misinformation pandemics, and the occasional viral video of someone fighting a goose in a parking lot.
 (The goose usually wins.)

 The problem with social media isn't just what it does-it's how it's designed.
-Platforms like Facebook, Twitter, and TikTok aren't neutral tools; they're meticulously engineered to maximize engagement.
+Platforms like Facebook, Twitter, and TikTok aren't neutral-they're engineered to hijack engagement.
 And what drives engagement?
 Emotion.
 Specifically, outrage, fear, and envy.
 As Tristan Harris, a former Google design ethicist, explains in The Social Dilemma, "If you're not paying for the product, you are the product."
-Your attention is harvested, packaged, and sold to advertisers with the efficiency of a dystopian factory where the workers don't even realize they're on the assembly line.
+Your attention is farmed, processed, and sold-by factories so seamless you don't even know you're on the conveyor belt.